Dkerubo/chama-savings-app/README.md

  💰 Chama Savings App

 A full-stack digital platform to manage **group savings (chamas)**.
-It empowers users to form groups, contribute savings, take loans, and manage finances transparently and efficiently.
+It empowers users to form groups, contribute savings, and manage finances transparently and efficiently.

 ---